Information about sexual diversity and identity, and where to get help if you want to come out or need advice.

 Here are some other places to help you find information and support:

-Qmunity provides personal support and counseling services for queer and trans people of all ages to live healthier, happier lives.
+Qmunity provides personal support and counselling services for queer and trans people of all ages to live healthier, happier lives.

 THiP provides information and support, including support groups, for transgender people.